 4. Verbal irony

 Verbal irony is what we recognize most in our lives as sarcasm.
-It means saying the opposite of what you mean or what you intend the reader to understand, usually by either understatement or overstatement.
+It means saying the opposite of your intended meaning or what you intend the reader to understand, usually by either understatement or overstatement.
 This can be used for both tragic and comic effect.

 5. Socratic irony

 Socratic irony is actually a little bit like dramatic irony, except that it happens between two characters rather than between the characters and the reader.
-This type of irony happens when one character knows something that the other character doesn’t.
+This type of irony happens when one character knows something that the other characters don’t.

 It’s a manipulative technique that a character uses in order to achieve a goal—to get information, to gain a confession, or to catch someone in a lie.
 For example, police officers and lawyers will often use this technique to trip someone up: They’ll pretend they don’t know something and ask questions in order to trick someone into saying something they didn’t intend.